BBE-BBE/School_Presentations/README.md

 # School_Presentations
 Project Reports:
-Researched topic summaries such as image processing, convolutional neural networks, and NLP.
+Individual and group researched topic summaries such as image processing, convolutional neural networks, and NLP.